ThomasStokes1998/Projects/README.md

 # Projects
-This repository contains all of my projects related to data analysis and data science. \
+This repository is a shortcut for the main projects I done.

-Click on one of the folders to look at a specific project.
+Click on a reporistory to look at a project.